 “We know folks want to get outside and get one more weekend of summer in but we strongly urge everyone to avoid Iron Gate and Copco Reservoirs – they are a public health danger,” said Susan Fricke, Water Quality Program Manager for the Karuk Tribe.

 The lower four Klamath dams trap nutrients in warm shallow reservoirs creating an ideal breeding ground for harmful Algal Blooms.

 Microcystis aeruginosa secretes microcystin, a liver toxin and known tumor promoter.
 Exposure can cause eye irritation, skin rash, mouth ulcers, vomiting, diarrhea and cold or flu-like symptoms.
 Liver failure, nerve damage and death have occurred in rare situations where large amounts of cyanobacteria laden water were directly ingested.
-More information about human health impacts from Harmful Algal Blooms (HABs) can be found here.
+More information about human health impacts from Harmful Algal Blooms (HABs).

 In response to the recurring blooms, state agencies formed a Blue Green Algae (BGA) Work Group.
 The BGA Work Group recently published a guidance document for local health officials dealing with Harmful Algal Blooms.